Moon Cycle Circles

 About the Instructor

-Many of us were taught only the basics about our bodies, if that—but this is changing.
-We now understand so much more about the female body, including hormones, the nervous system, moods, energy, and overall wellness.
+Many of us were taught only the basics about our bodies, but we are now understand so much more about the female body, including hormones, the nervous system, energy, and overall wellness.

-Learning about natural cycles early, and noticing how individual bodies respond to the menstrual cycle, is empowering and important.
+Learning about the menstruation cycles early, and noticing how our individual bodies respond to the changes throughout, is empowering and important.
 Tracking rhythms and paying attention to body cues lays the foundation for a lifetime of self-care and well-being.
-It also helps young people recognize early signs that may need attention and gives them confidence to communicate with healthcare providers.
+It also helps young people recognize early signs of issues that need attention and gives them confidence to communicate with healthcare providers.

-While this workshop does not cover sex, it introduces basic biology of how the female body functions.
-Children learn that the body releases an egg each month, and if it is not fertilized, the uterus naturally sheds its lining.
+While this workshop does not cover sex, children learn that the body releases an egg each month, and if it is not fertilized, the uterus naturally sheds its lining.
 Understanding this process helps young people see their bodies as remarkable systems and builds a foundation for future health literacy.

 Resources for Parents and Educators